4 recent hospital, health system CEO moves: The following hospital and health system CEO moves were reported in the last week.

 The executives are listed below, alphabetically.

-1. Dana Dye, RN, vice president/CEO and administrator for Baptist Memorial Hospital-Memphis (Tenn.), will retire May 29.
+2. Dana Dye, RN, vice president/CEO and administrator for Baptist Memorial Hospital-Memphis (Tenn.), retired.

 © Copyright ASC COMMUNICATIONS 2020.
 Interested in LINKING to or REPRINTING this content?
 View our policies by clicking here.